sharkoil/variancepro/COMPLETE_IMPLEMENTATION_SUMMARY.md

 - ✅ Document search functionality

 #### **RAG-Enhanced Analysis:**
-- ✅ Automatic enhancement of variance analysis with document context
+- ✅ Automatic enhancement of quantitative analysis with document context
 - ✅ Automatic enhancement of trend analysis with document context
 - ✅ General analysis enhancement for other queries
 - ✅ Graceful fallback when no documents or RAG fails